![]() |

 If a man writes a series of books about "Homogenic love" in which he urges the repeal of section 11 of the Criminal Law Amendment Act, he must not be surprised if bad motives are attributed to him, even if he professes to deprecate excesses.

 Mr O'Brien maybe a crank, but this not dispose of the case.
 Some of the books have gone through several editions, and cannot fail to have done a good deal of harm: it is a pity that a well-known firm should publish them.
-There is no doubt a good deal to be said for not calling public attention to the matter, but these are not obscene publications, read only by a few.
+There is no doubt a good deal to be said for not calling public attention to the matter, but these are not obscure publications, read only by a few.
 There has already been a severe review in the "British Medical Journal".
 The case recalls that of Havelock Ellis.

 It is alleged that Carpenter practices as well as preaches.